Right

 One

-of the most enjoyable aspects of belonging to a Jasta, besides the camaraderie
+of the most enjoyable aspects of belonging to a Jasta (short for

 and community you will find, is the opportunity to fly in organized